apache/cassandra-website/README.md

 ```

-To build the website run the following commands from within the _./cassandra-website_ directory (assuming you used the above checkout commands):
+To build the website run the following commands from within the `./cassandra-website` directory (assuming you used the above clone command):

 ```bash
 $ docker-compose build cassandra-website